dvhar/aiproject/README.md

 **My model function:**

 There are too many parameters to hardcode into the function, so it loops over the arrays extracted from keras.
+The arrays are produced by running weather.py with printweights=True, and then editing the output a bit.
+This is in mymodel.py and mymodel.ipynb

 <br>
 <img src="mymod.png" align="middle"/>